Q: What does Quest do?

-Q: What is Quest’s position with regard to transgendered persons?
+Q: What is Quest’s position with regard to transgendered (trans) people?

-A: There is no specific Quest position on transgendered Catholics.
-We nevertheless recognise that, like their gay sisters and brothers, transgendered Catholics often feel alienated within the Church, albeit to a greater degree, and yet are in need of emotional and spiritual support.
+A: There is no specific Quest position on trans Catholics.
+We nevertheless recognise that, like their siblings, trans Catholics often feel alienated within the Church, albeit to a greater degree, and yet are in need of emotional and spiritual support.
 Quest endeavours to provide a safe and accepting environment for the trans person to find this support.

 Q: What is Quest’s position about bisexuals?